mmone/marlintool/README.md

 The script is setup by default to build the Marlin fork [“Skynet3D”](https://github.com/SkyNet3D/Marlin) for the Anet A8 Prusa clone on a Raspberry Pi.

-Several parameters at the begginning of the script allow to configure it for different targets.
+Several parameters at the beginning of the script allow to configure it for different targets.

 - If you would like to build stock Marlin, change the “marlinRepositoryUrl” parameter respectively.